fabiancook/fabiancook/CV.md

 A native implementation of the API is available in Chrome browsers today, but with this TypeScript implementation it is available in all modern JavaScript runtimes, such as Deno, Bun, Node.js, workerd, and as a polyfill for browsers.

-The API has been implemented in a way that allows for no integration with browser-like APIs by default, it allows developers to create a completely decoupled navigation experience similar what is available in a browser.
+This implementation of the API has no dependency on other APIs by default, which allows developers to create a completely decoupled navigation experience similar what is available in a browser.

 This work included [supporting tests](https://github.com/virtualstate/navigation/blob/17132f9caabf98ee76fad459841e9c649346921b/src/tests/examples/readme-detailed.ts#L795-L808) that matches the [Navigation API Spec examples](https://github.com/WICG/navigation-api#example-using-info) as well as an attempt at using [externally published Web Platform Tests](https://github.com/web-platform-tests/wpt/tree/master/navigation-api) and running them in [GitHub Actions](https://github.com/virtualstate/navigation/actions/runs/4436327836/jobs/7784620051#step:6:2175)